Louis E. Eliasberg: Personal life

-Louis Eliasberg was of Jewish descent, and was born in Selma, Alabama, His family relocated to Baltimore, Maryland in 1907, when he was around 11 years old, and he lived there the rest of his life.
+Louis Eliasberg was born on February 12, 1896, in Selma, Alabama, and was of Jewish descent.
+His family relocated to Baltimore in 1907, when he was around 11 years old, and he lived there the rest of his life.
 He attended Baltimore City College for a year and then began his banking career as a runner for the Citizens National Bank.
 In 1917 he founded the Finance Company of America, and was its leader for more than 50 years, remaining on as Honorary Chairman after his official retirement.
 He also served on the boards of other large firms, including Maryland National Bank, Read's, Inc., and the Tom Moore Distillery.
 His first wife was Hortense Miller Kahn Eliasberg.
 They married in 1927 and had two children.
 In 1974, he married Regina Lucille Gettier Eliasberg.